lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 ## Grading

-Note: if your final project from this course ends up being published in a peer-reviewed conference or journal, you will automatically get an A+.
-This rule can be applied retroactively for several years after the course ends.
+Note: if your final project from this course ends up being published in a peer-reviewed conference or journal, you will automatically get an A. This rule can be applied retroactively for several years after the course ends.

 You will be graded on the following: